Are You Confusing Wants and Needs? Let’s Find Out!

 Ads and peer pressure can trick you.
 They make wants seem like needs.
 For example, smoking may feel essential to someone addicted, but it’s not a true need.
 Companies use emotions to sell more, creating false urgency.

 Social pressure also adds confusion.
 You might feel forced to buy expensive gadgets or clothes because others do.
-This lifestyle inflation can harm your budget and long-term goals without offering real value.
+This lifestyle inflation can strain your budget and undermine your long-term goals without delivering real value.

 Recognizing these traps helps protect your money and choices.